SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

  [4] Houlsby, N., Giurgiu, A., Jastrzebski, S., Morrone, B., De Laroussilhe, Q., Gesmundo, A., ... & Gelly, S. (2019).
 Parameter-efficient transfer learning for NLP.
 In *International conference on machine learning*.

  [5] Tomanek, K., Zayats, V., Padfield, D., Vaillancourt, K., & Biadsy, F. (2021).
 Residual adapters for parameter-efficient ASR adaptation to atypical and accented speech.
 In *Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing*.

+---
+## Appendix

+**Implementation details**:

+For all methods, we sweep across 5 learning rates and and keep other hyperparameters constant (batch size, scheduler, warmup ratio, weight decay).
+We keep the same learning rate sweep space for ours, ReFT, JoLA, and LoFIT, and slightly shift to smaller values for SFT and LoRA (since they train ubstantially more parameters).

+The ReFT paper also treats the tokens to steer as a hyperparameter.
+After selecting the best learning rate, we sweep over two locations: the last prompt token (the default value) and (prefix+7, suffix+7) (the best configuration reported for GSM8K).
+Our method does not require this sweep, it intervenes at all token positions (both prompt and generated).

+- SFT sweep values: [5e-6, 1e-5, 2e-5, 5e-5, 1e-4]
+- LoRA sweep values: [5e-5, 1e-4, 3e-4, 7e-4, 1.5e-3]
+- Activation steering methods sweep values: [5e-4, 1e-3, 2e-3, 3e-3, 5e-3]

+---